eitansuez/istio-troubleshoot/docs/mesh-configurations.md

 There should be no issues.

-Edit the virtualservice and misspell the host field from `reviews` to, say, `reviewss`.
+Edit the virtualservice and misspell the destination host field from `reviews` to, say, `reviewss`.

-Apply the updated virtualservice to the cluster.
+Apply the updated VirtualService to the cluster.

 Re-run analyze.